-Results: The Pool did not issue a solicitation for insurance brokers, claims auditors or actuaries during fiscal year 2012.
+Results: The Pool conducted a formal competitive solicitation for a claims auditor during fiscal year 2013.
+The Pool is in compliance with this requirement.
 The Pool does not contract with and did not issue a solicitation for third party administrator services.